The listening lesson “The Laundromat” is about doing laundry. Let’s take a look at some expressions with ‘laundry’ and ‘wash.’

 air your dirty laundry (in public)

-= to talk about private problems in public
+= talk about private problems in public

 = the ‘dirty laundry’ is things that should otherwise be kept private, such as family secrets, scandals, or problems with your spouse/partner or children

-= often if it doesn’t embarrass the person ‘airing their laundry,’ it embarrasses the people listening
+= often if it doesn’t embarrass the person ‘airing their laundry it embarrasses the people listening

-There are different variations of this expression.
+There are different versions of this expression:

-- The British say “wash your dirty linen in public”
+• The British say “wash your dirty linen in public”

-- You could also say: “don’t wash your dirty laundry in public”
+• You could also say: “don’t wash your dirty laundry in public”

 After the embarrassing airing in public of their dirty laundry by his wife, the politician was forced to resign.